pdrummond/pauldrummond-site/quotes/quote_0004.md

 cite: Pablo Picasso
 ---

-Art is a lie that helps us understand the truth
+Art is a lie that helps us understand the truth.